I wrote this post on how to find a job you like back in 2017, but felt the need to update it now. Here we go.

-Gandhi famously said “Be the change that you wish to see in the world.”
+Gandhi is reported to have said* "Be the change that you wish to see in the world."
 This is probably one of the most shared and famous quotes of all times, and yet I think lots of us got so used to hearing it, we forgot what it means.
 It means that you first have to embody the change you want to see, instead of waiting for it to come from the outside.
 If you want to live in a world where you are appreciated and taken care of at work, you have to start by appreciating and taking care of those who work or might work with you, including your boss.
-I know it’s tough out there, and I know that if you are reading this blog you probably feel unfulfilled, and might be experiencing low self esteem, or a sense of hopelessness.
+I know it's tough out there, and I know that if you are reading this blog you probably feel unfulfilled, and might be experiencing low self esteem, or a sense of hopelessness.
 But there is a way out: it goes through both what you need and what the world needs.
 The journey starts with opening yourself up to caring for more than yourself: do you want to have a small business?
 Start shopping at small businesses.
 Do you want to lead a team?
 Start helping your neighbors, or your current team.
 Do you want to get a job at a company that takes care of its employees?
 Start thinking about how you could contribute to that caring culture.
 Are you already in a position of leadership?
 Use your power to create a culture of caring at work.

 The world is changing, and we are all called to collectively shift from an individualistic to a more community oriented view of life.
 Ask yourself: What world do you want to live in?
 Start building a world that works for you and others, that's what is going to help you find a job that is fulfilling and aligned with your purpose.